Venue: The Curve - William Street, Slough, Berkshire, SL1 1XY

 2.25 – see 2.14.

 2.27 Maidenhead Town Centre: Missing Links – update noted.
-Detailed design was well advanced with construction due to start later in the year.
+Good progress was being made with completed due by 2021.

 2.32 Maidenhead: Housing Sites Enabling Works Phase 1 – update noted.
-Detailed growth modelling and design was underway.
+Progressing well and on track for delivery by 2021.

 2.39 Wokingham: Coppid Beech northbound – update noted.